Life Changing Experiences

 Support Girls Quest

-• $25.00 Sponsor Program Supplies for a Cabin Group of 10 Girls or a Sleeping Bag
+• $50.00 Help sponsor Program Supplies for a Cabin Group of 10 Girls or a Sleeping Bag

 Help Fulfill the Girls Quest Mission—You can make a general donation which will be used for various operating expenses that enable Girls Quest to run Camp Oh-Neh-Tah and the SEED program.
 MAKE A DONATION »

-Write a “Check” Option—If you prefer to make a donation by check as opposed to making an online donation, make the check payable to “Girls Quest” and mail it to Florence Danforth-Meyer, Girls Quest Treasurer, 38 East 61 Street, NY, NY, 10065.
+Write a “Check” Option—If you prefer to make a donation by check as opposed to making an online donation, make the check payable to “Girls Quest” and mail it to Florence Danforth-Meyer, Girls Quest Treasurer, 132A East 65th St. 6A, NY, NY, 10065.